Jihell/dynamic-parameter-bundle/README.md

 You will only see the keys visible in your namespace and with the column **isEditable** to true

+**/!\ You have te clean the cache when you update the keys /!\**

 4- Note
 -------

 Obviously if you load multiple keys with the same name, only one will be registered ...
+Beware of the location where you are executing the key add, you may have to clear the cache manually if you use a back / front app separation.

 5- Thanks